rossta/rossta.github.com/source/blog/2018-06-28-building-a-pdf-viewer-with-vue-part-1.html.md

     )
 })
 ```
 The code above dynamically imports the PDF.js distribution with `import('pdfjs/dist')`.
-Webpack will split the PDF.js code out into its own bundle and load it asynchronously only when that line is executed in the browser.
+Webpack splits the PDF.js code out into a bundle and loads it asynchronously only when that line is executed in the browser.
 This expression returns a promise that resolves with the PDF.js module when the bundle is successfully loaded and evaluated.
 With a reference to the modules, `pdfjs` we can now exercise the PDF.js document API.

-The expression `pdjs.getDocument('url-to-pdf')` also returns a promise which resolves when the the document is loaded and parsed by the PDF.js core layer.
+The expression `pdjs.getDocument('url-to-pdf')` also returns a promise which resolves when the document is loaded and parsed by the PDF.js core layer.
 This promise resolves to an instance of [`PDFDocumentProxy`](https://mozilla.github.io/pdf.js/api/draft/PDFDocumentProxy.html), which we can use to retrieve additional data from the PDF document.
-We used the `PDFDocumentProxy#numPages` attribute to build a number range of all the pages (using lodash `range`) and build an array of promises representing requests for each of the documents pages returned by `PDFDocumentProxy#getPage(pageNumber)`.
+We used the `PDFDocumentProxy#numPages` attribute to build a number range of all the pages (using lodash `range`) and build an array of promises representing requests for each of the pages of the document returned by `PDFDocumentProxy#getPage(pageNumber)`.
 The key here to loading all pages at once is using `Promise.all` to resolve when all pages are retrieved as [PDFPageProxy](https://mozilla.github.io/pdf.js/api/draft/PDFPageProxy.html) objects.

 Finally, for each page object, we create a separate `canvas` element and trigger the `PDFPageProxy#render` method, which returns another promise and accepts options for a canvas context and viewport.
 This render method is responsible for drawing the PDF data into the canvas element asynchronously while we append the canvas elements to `document.body`.

 ### Refactoring to Vue

-Our little script works, and for some applications, this may implementaiton may be sufficient.
-But let's say we need some interaction, like paging controls, zoom buttons, conditional page fetching and rendering while scrolling, etc. Adding complexity could get unwieldy quickly.
-For this next stage, we'll refactor to Vue components, so we can get the benefit of reactivity and make our code more declarative and easier to extend.
+Our little script works, and for some applications, this may implementation may be sufficient.
+However, let's say we need some interaction, like paging controls, zoom buttons, conditional page fetching and rendering while scrolling, etc. Adding complexity could get unwieldy quickly.
+For this next stage, we'll refactor to Vue components, so we can get the benefit of reactivity and make our code more declarative and more natural to extend.

-In pseudocode, our component architecture will resemble this:
+In pseudocode, our component architecture resembles this:

 ```html
 <PDFDocument>